fred-wang/MathFonts/README.md

   browsers.
 - The Neo Euler font and Libertine Math are still in development and have not been released yet.
-- Latin Modern and TeX Gyre fonts have issues with ascent/descent in some browsers/operating systems, although some workarounds have been added in Gecko 31.
-The GUST group is currently working on fixing these issues.
+- Some fonts have excessive ascent/descent on some browsers/operating systems.
 - The STIX font is known to have many bugs that have been reported to the STIX consortium.
 [STIX 2.0.0 has been announced for early 2015](http://www.stixfonts.org/) but in the meantime you might want to use the XITS fork instead.
 - Some (but not all) of the fonts provide old style numbers and calligraphic